Skip to main content

 News

-- July 2025: New Results - New preliminary investigations and results on cosmic-ray anisotropy observations with IceCube, IceTop, and HAWC will be presented at the International Cosmic Ray Conference (ICRC 2025) to be held in Geneva, Switzerland, in July, 2025.
-These results will be presented by members of the team at Loyola University Chicago, Mercer University, and the University of Wisconsin - Madison - (NSF Awards #2209483 and #2310092).
+• July 2025: New Results - New preliminary investigations and results on cosmic-ray anisotropy observations with IceCube, IceCube/HAWC (with evidence that cosmic-ray anisotropy scales in rigidity and not total energy), and IceTop, were presented at the International Cosmic Ray Conference (ICRC 2025) to be held in Geneva, Switzerland, in July, 2025.
+These results were presented by members of the team at Loyola University Chicago, Mercer University, and the University of Wisconsin - Madison - (NSF Awards #2209483 and #2310092).